hmchen47/DataScience/ML/MLNN-Hinton/14-GANs.md

     + generating an image and then attaching a label to it $\to$ independent of the stuff
     + contingent on the image itself irrelevant w/ the stuff
     + the label depending on the pixels in the image
-    + trying and lean a mapping to go straight from images to labels
+    + trying and leaning a mapping to go straight from images to labels
     + e.g., do the pixels have even parity?
-  + parallel image-pairs (right diagram)
+  + parallel image-label pairs (right diagram)
     + generating image and label in pair
     + the label depending on the stuff in the world rather than the pixels of the image
     + high bandwidth required from stuff to image ( more bits) while low bandwidth required from stuff to label
     + to recover the label:
-      + inverting the high bandwidth pathway to get back to the stuff causes the image
+      + inverting the high bandwidth pathway to get back to the stuff producing the image
       + recovered stuff generating the image to decide what label it would be given
     + much more plausible model of how to assign names to things in images
     + justifying the procedure: